mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 #### Step 2: Set up playbook.yaml to run cnspec scan

-Next, you must create a playbook to run the `cnspec scan` against your inventory.
-This is an example `playbook.yaml` used to execute `cnspec scan` locally with a playbook against Linux hosts:
+Create a playbook to run a cnspec scan against your inventory.
+This is an example `playbook.yaml` used to execute the scan locally with a playbook against Linux hosts:

 ```yaml title="Example playbook.yml for executing cnspec scan against Linux hosts"
 ---